A Pansiot-type subword complexity theorem for automorphisms of free groups: Computing the complexity

-Consider all growing terms in the complete splittings of the paths $f^k_\sharp(\gamma)$, and their growth types $n^d\lambda^n $. \begin{dfn}[Divergence] Following \cite{pansiot}, we say that $\gamma$ (or $\rho$) is \emph{non-divergent} if all growing terms have the same $\lambda$ and $d$, \emph{exponentially divergent} if two different $\lambda$'s occur, \emph{polynomially divergent} if all $\lambda$'s are the same but two different $d$'s occur (this is equivalent to saying that either all $\lambda$'s are equal to 1 and $n^2$ occurs, or all $\lambda$'s are equal, different from 1, and $n\lambda^n$ occurs). \end{dfn}
+\begin{dfn}[Divergence] Following \cite{pansiot}, we say that $\gamma$ (or $\rho$) is \emph{non-divergent} if all growing terms have the same $\lambda$ and $d$, \emph{exponentially divergent} if two different $\lambda$'s occur, \emph{polynomially divergent} if all $\lambda$'s are the same but two different $d$'s occur (this is equivalent to saying that either all $\lambda$'s are equal to 1 and $n^2$ occurs, or all $\lambda$'s are equal, different from 1, and $n\lambda^n$ occurs). \end{dfn}

 The key result is the following.